 However, you can work your way around data analysis on Tableau through the Ask Data and Explain Data features.
 These features use artificial intelligence to provide simplified answers to queries.

-Is Google Data Studio a threat to Tableau?
+Is Looker Studio a threat to Tableau?

 The simplistic answer to the rhetorical question is “yes”.
 And the answer goes both ways because both analytics tools operate in the same industry.
 Although Tableau remains the analytics platform to beat.

 According to the leading information technology firm, Gartner, Tableau has led the BI industry in the past nine years.
 Both analytics platforms have their merits depending on your needs.
-Data Studio is best suited for individuals, while Tableau is a good fit for enterprises.
+Looker Studio is best suited for individuals, while Tableau is a good fit for enterprises.

-- It’s easy to navigate: You don’t need to be a tech guru to use Data Studio.
+- It’s easy to navigate: You don’t need to be a tech guru to use Looker Studio.
 Its interface and analytics features are simple to use.
 And should you need support, the in-app Help menu is available to guide you.

 In like manner, the reasons you should use Tableau include: